XinChen1020/minitorch/README.md

 Ensure you have the appropriate CUDA toolkit installed if you plan to run the project on a GPU.

+Example on switching between GPU and CPU tensor function backend is available in the [project/run_fast_tensor.py](project/run_fast_tensor.py)

 ## Example: MNIST Classification